moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/mock-exam-questions/questions.md

 <details close>

-<summary>7.
+<summary> :small_blue_diamond: 7.
 Which of the following is not a fundamental metric used in Site Reliability Engineering? </summary>
 <br>

 1. Service Level Objective (SLO)